brodock/wordpress-wplistcal/readme.txt

 == Changelog ==

+= 1.2 (development version) =

+* NEW: Event cleanup
+* FIXED: Updated admin menus to use Wordpress Capabilities instead of user levels (fixes settings page bug)
+* NEW: Conditional format strings (i.e. bracketed statements)
+* NEW: Shortcode support
+* FIXED: All timestamps are now based on the WordPress timezone option instead of server time

 = 1.1.1 =

-* Moved the timezone functions into a PHP5-only block for back-compat
+* FIXED: Moved the timezone functions into a PHP5-only block for back-compat
-* Load scripts only when we're on a WPListCal page
+* FIXED: Load scripts only when we're on a WPListCal page

 = 1.1 =

-* Updated all styles and elements for WordPress 2.7
+* NEW: Updated all styles and elements for WordPress 2.7
-* Menus refactored to fit into the new WordPress 2.7 menu structure
+* NEW: Menus refactored to fit into the new WordPress 2.7 menu structure
-* Dashboard now shows number of events published
+* NEW: Dashboard now shows number of events published
-* Added a location field
+* NEW: Location field
-* Added widget support
+* NEW: Widget support
-* Refactored code into separate files
+* FIXED: Refactored code into separate files
-* Fixed a non-localizable string literal in the options page
+* FIXED: Replaced a non-localizable string literal in the options page
-* Added event export
+* NEW: Event export
-* Added link to the WordPress 2.7 admin favorites menu
+* NEW: Added link to the WordPress 2.7 admin favorites menu

 = 1.0.8.2 =

-* Removed a 2.7-only function that caused PHP warnings on 2.6
+* FIXED: Removed a 2.7-only function that caused PHP warnings on 2.6
-* Re-enabled media upload buttons since they now work right
+* FIXED: Re-enabled media upload buttons since they now work right

 = 1.0.8.1 =

-* Fixed options page warning
+* FIXED: Options page warning

 = 1.0.8 =

-* Fixed the visual editor (again)
+* FIXED: Visual editor was broken (again)

 = 1.0.7 =

-* Added the option to use a different date format for the end date if the event starts and ends on the same day
+* NEW: Option to use a different date format for the end date if the event starts and ends on the same day
-* Added the option to display a message if there are no events to show
+* NEW: Option to display a message if there are no events to show
-* Added the option to set rel='nofollow' on links in the event listing
+* NEW: Option to set rel='nofollow' on links in the event listing
-* Added the option to display events in reverse order
+* NEW: Option to display events in reverse order

 = 1.0.6 =

-* Added link field to events
+* NEW: Link field on events
-* Description box now has the correct tab index on the new &amp; edit pages
+* FIXED: Description box now has the correct tab index on the new &amp; edit pages
-* Table view now uses properly cleaned fields
+* FIXED: Table view now uses properly cleaned fields
-* Past events option now defaults to "Only show current and future events" if it is not set
+* FIXED: Past events option now defaults to "Only show current and future events" if it is not set
-* Deactivating the plugin no longer deletes all WPListCal settings and data
+* FIXED: Deactivating the plugin no longer deletes all WPListCal settings and data
-* Write section tab now named Event instead of Add Event for consistency with WordPress
+* FIXED: Write section tab now named Event instead of Add Event for consistency with WordPress

 = 1.0.5 =

-* Return of the WPListCal options tab
+* FIXED: Return of the WPListCal options tab
-* Fixed the visual editor
+* FIXED: the visual editor didn't work
-* Fixed `htmlspecialchars_decode` function error
+* FIXED: `htmlspecialchars_decode` function threw error
-* Plugin now works on servers with `short_open_tag` disabled
+* FIXED: Plugin now works on servers with `short_open_tag` disabled

 = 1.0.4 =

-* Fixed edit &amp; options links to work when `wplistcal.php` is in a subfolder
+* FIXED: Edit &amp; options links to work when `wplistcal.php` is in a subfolder
-* Removed options link from edit &amp; new event pages if the user doesn't have permissions to view it
+* FIXED: Removed options link from edit &amp; new event pages if the user doesn't have permissions to view it
-* Settings tab no longer appears to users who do not have permissions to it
+* FIXED: Settings tab no longer appears to users who do not have permissions to it
-* Visual editor now works properly (also fixes `switcheditors not defined` error)
+* FIXED: Visual editor now works properly (also fixes `switcheditors not defined` error)

 = 1.0.3 =

-* Fixed options bug introduced by WordPress 2.5
+* FIXED: Options bug introduced by WordPress 2.5
-* Restyled admin menus to look like WordPress 2.5
+* NEW: Restyled admin menus to look like WordPress 2.5
-* Localized a few hardcoded strings
+* FIXED: Localized a few hardcoded strings
-* Added 24hr time support for the admin area
+* NEW: 24hr time support for the admin area
-* Added advanced notice limit option
+* NEW: Advanced notice limit option
-* Every other event in both the list and table view has the css class `wplc_alt` applied to it to allow alternating row formatting
+* NEW: Every other event in both the list and table view has the css class `wplc_alt` applied to it to allow alternating row formatting
-* Fixed maximum events setting on `wplc_show_events`
+* FIXED: Maximum events setting on `wplc_show_events` was broken
-* Fixed display of event titles containing single quotes
+* FIXED: Event titles containing single quotes printed wrong

 = 1.0.2 =

-* Fixed a bug with the Maximum Events option that caused it to always default to show all events
+* FIXED: Maximum Events option always defaulted to show all events

 = 1.0.1 =

-* Added definition for `str_ireplace()` for servers not running PHP5
+* FIXED: Added definition for `str_ireplace()` for servers not running PHP5

 = 1.0 =